 Following the amendments to the Corporate Governance Code of July 2015, the Committee Chairman reports on the Committee's activities to each Board of Directors meeting.

-For 2017, the Committee decided to make its meetings coincide with Board of Directors meetings as a rule.
+For 2018, the Committee decided to make its meetings coincide with Board of Directors.